This is now my 6th week in the land called Denmark. I think it's time for a short reflection back on my time here.

 I've also grown more comfortable using public transportation.
 I know the basics of using the trains here in Copenhagen.
 I haven't mastered the buses yet, only because I rarely take them but I'm sure if I wanted to master them I could.
 Trains and buses are not has hard as I thought they would be.

-I couldn't title this post Reflection without
+I couldn't title this post Reflection without making a reference to the Mulan song. |

 I hope you enjoyed all of the awesome pictures I found using Google Images.
 Except the one of the street in Copenhagen, I took that picture and I want credit for it.